ajithabhks/sigmt/README.md

 [![PyPI version](https://img.shields.io/pypi/v/sigmt)](https://pypi.org/project/sigmt/)

-⚠️ Note: I’m currently in the process of updating module and variable names throughout the codebase to make them more descriptive and easier to understand.
+Note: I’m currently in the process of updating module and variable names throughout the codebase to make them more descriptive and easier to understand.

-🔧 These updates may temporarily affect stability or introduce minor breaking changes.
+These updates may temporarily affect stability or introduce minor breaking changes.

-📦 If you rely on a stable version for processing or production use, please use the latest release available on PyPI or ([GitHub v2.0.4](https://github.com/ajithabhks/sigmt/tree/v2.0.4)) until the refactoring is complete.
+If you rely on a stable version for processing or production use, please use the latest release available on PyPI (`pip install sigmt`) or ([GitHub v2.0.4](https://github.com/ajithabhks/sigmt/tree/v2.0.4)) until the refactoring is complete.

 Sorry for any inconvenience.